 We would like to thank Bo-Yin Yang's research group at Academia Sinica, Taiwan, for giving us access to their computing cluster for benchmarking.
 We also thank Steve Marquess and Dr. Stephen Henson of the OpenSSL Foundation for helpful discussions.
 We thank Kurt Opsahl and Nate Cardozo of the Electronic Frontier Foundation for their legal advice throughout this project.
+Adam Everspaugh contributed to Section 6 of this paper.

-This work was supported in part by the European Commission through the ICT program under contract INFSO-ICT-284833 (PUFFIN), by the US National Science Foundation under grants 1018836 and 1314919, and by the Netherlands Organisation for Scientific Research (NWO) under grant 639.073.005.
+This work was supported in part by the European Commission through the ICT program under contract INFSO-ICT-284833 (PUFFIN), by the US National Science Foundation under grants 1018836, 1314919, and 1065134, by the Netherlands Organisation for Scientific Research (NWO) under grant 639.073.005, and by a gift from Microsoft.